-Coevolution of Counterintuitive Beliefs and Norms for Complex Societies rhythm, and synchrony can ratchet up the belief in, and commitment to, these counterintuitive beliefs.
-Now, the questions are (1) how do these elements of effective rituals and devotions get assembled and linked with particular supernatural agents?; (2) why do these supernatural agents so favor prosocial behavior, by forbidding stealing, lying, murdering, adultery, and so forth?; and (3) why does this seem more prevalent in recent and increasingly large and complex societies?
+Coevolution of Counterintuitive Beliefs and Norms for Complex Societies

+Counterintuitive beliefs are readily recalled and re-transmitted.
+Rituals and devotions involving costly displays, music, rhythm and synchrony can ratchet up the belief in, and commitment to, these counter-intuitive beliefs.
+Now, the questions are: (1) How do these elements of effective rituals devotions get assembled and linked with particular supernatural agents?
+(2) Why do these supernatural agents so favor prosocial behavior, by forbidding stealing, lying, murdering, adultery, and so forth?
+And, (3) why does this seem more prevalent in recent and increasingly large, complex societies?
 A rising tide of evidence suggests that religious beliefs, rituals, devotions, and social norms have coevolved in interlocking cultural complexes in a process driven by competition among alternative complexes.